-Whether due to a local emergency or regional disaster you are likely to find yourself having to survive on our own, and possibly under dangerous conditions.
+Whether due to a local emergency or regional disaster you are likely to find yourself having to care for yourself and loved ones, possibly under difficult conditions.
 Following are some tips to prepare for and recover from a disaster.

 Make a plan.
-Consider how you and your family members will get to a safe place, communicate with each other if you are not together, and what you will do in different situations (e.g. if there’s a fire vs. if an earthquake).
+Consider how you and your family members will get to a safe place, communicate with each other if you are not together, and what you will do in different situations (e.g. a fire vs. an earthquake).
 Learn more about making a plan here.

 - Establish an out-of-area emergency contact and share the information with your loved ones.
 When the worst of the incident is over, let your contact know, briefly, you are OK.
-Loved ones should contact this person, by text if possible, for the information leaving local phone lines free for emergencies.
+Loved ones should contact this person, by text if possible.

 - Remember that in some instances, when phone lines are overloaded, a text message may go through when a phone call does not.